ethereum/go-ethereum/docs/_dapp/native-accounts.md

 Access keys to Ethereum accounts should never be stored in plain-text.
 Instead, they should be stored encrypted so that even if the mobile device is accessed by a malicious third party the keys are still hidden under an additional layer of security.
-Geth provides a keystore that enables developers to store keys securely using the [`secp256k1`][secp256k1] elliptic curve, implemented using [`libsecp256k`][libsecp256k1] and wrapped by Geth [`accounts`][go-accounts].
+Geth provides a keystore that enables developers to store keys securely.
+The Geth keystore uses [Scrypt][scrypt-docs] to store keys that are encoded using the [`secp256k1`][secp256k1] elliptic curve.
 Accounts are stored on disk in the [Web3 Secret Storage][wss] format.
 Developers should be aware of these implementation details but are not required to deeply understand the cryptographic primitives in order to use the keystore.

 One thing that should be understood, though, is that the cryptographic primitives underpinning the keystore can operate in light or standard mode.
 Light mode is computationally cheaper, while standard